-Playing PDGA-sanctioned disc golf is not the same as a weekend round with your fiercely competitive mates.
+Playing PDGA-sanctioned disc golf is not the same as a weekend round with your fiercely competitive buddies.
 While you can get away with just about anything with your buddies, there are myriad ways to go wrong at a PDGA event, and get penalised heavily, or even possibly DQed -- without realising the consequences of your actions ahead of time.
 This article is designed to prevent these things happening to you.

 How to avoid disqualification

 There are several ways to get yourself penalised at, or potentially chucked out of a PDGA event, whether it be C, B or even an A-tier event.
 Each level has stricter rules, with C-tiers being the most relaxed, or the least-strict, depending on your viewpoint.